intutable/intutable/README.md

 Source is too unstable and rapidly changing for that to make sense.
 You'll have to find out the hard way.

-# Conventions & Commit Guidlines
+# Conventions & Commit Guidelines

 -   We have decided to use types over interfaces.
 There is no reason for this and since we are not developing an api this choice is totally valid.
 -   Use arrow functions and closures over conventional js functions.